North Carolina Senate Bill 2 (2015): Legislative history

 On February 25, 2015, the North Carolina Senate passed, with 32 ayes, 16 noes, and 2 absent, Senate Bill 2.
 On May 28, 2015, the North Carolina House of Representatives passed, with 67 ayes, 43 noes, and 10 absent, SB 2.
 On that same day, Governor Pat McCrory vetoed SB 2.
 On June 1, 2015, the North Carolina Senate voted, with 32 ayes, 16 noes, and 2 absent, in favor of overriding the governor's veto of Senate Bill 2.
 On June 11, 2015, the North Carolina House of Representatives voted, with 69 ayes, 41 noes, and 10 absent, in favor of overriding the governor's veto of Senate Bill 2 and the law went into effect as Chapter Session Law 2015-75.

-Response

 Ansley v.
 North Carolina

-On December 9, 2015, the lawsuit Ansley v.
-North Carolina was filed in U.S. District Court in Asheville, North Carolina.
-Attorney General Roy Cooper said his office will defend the state even those he personally opposes the legislation.
+Ansley v.
+North Carolina was a federal lawsuit filed on December 9, 2015, in the U.S. District Court for the Western District of North Carolina, challenging the constitutionality of North Carolina's Senate Bill 2 (SB 2), which allowed magistrates and other public officials to refuse to perform marriages based on religious objections.
+The lawsuit was brought by three couples, including a same-sex couple, who contended that SB 2 violated the Establishment Clause of the First Amendment and the Equal Protection Clause of the Fourteenth Amendment.
+They argued that the law allowed state officials to impose their religious beliefs on their duties as public servants, which could lead to discriminatory practices.
+U.S. District Judge Max O. Cogburn Jr. presided over the case.
+On September 20, 2016, Judge Cogburn dismissed the lawsuit on the grounds that the plaintiffs lacked standing.
+He ruled that the plaintiffs had not suffered direct harm under the law, as none had been denied a marriage license or a wedding ceremony due to a magistrate's recusal.
+The dismissal of the Ansley case limited further legal challenges to SB 2, as the court's decision set a precedent that plaintiffs needed to demonstrate direct harm to have standing.
+The law remains in effect, allowing magistrates in North Carolina to opt out of performing marriages based on religious objections.